bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/default.md

 ![](Screenshot%202020-08-14%20at%2011.45.59%20AM.png)

-**Config to hide paceholder image:** Placeholder image can be hidden from details page if no image is provided.
+**Config to hide placeholder image:** Placeholder image can be hidden from details page if no image is provided.
 Configuration is provided in frontend display options.
 ![](Screenshot%202020-08-25%20at%206.28.28%20PM.png)

-**Config to show manufactures in cart:** frontend display options config allows you to show manufacturer instead of seller in cart.
+**Config to show manufactures in cart:** Frontend display options config allows you to show manufacturer instead of seller in cart.

 ![](Screenshot%202020-08-29%20at%207.42.52%20PM.png)